Jemimah-Odame-Mensah/Incident-report/README.md

 ## Project Background

-This project focuses on analyzing a cybersecurity incident that affected a multimedia company's internal network.
-The incident involved a Distributed Denial of Service (DDoS) attack that disrupted network services for two hours.
-As a cybersecurity analyst, my task was to use the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) to assess the incident, develop a comprehensive security strategy, and recommend improvements to enhance the company’s network security posture.
+In this project, I addressed a real-world scenario where a multimedia company experienced a Distributed Denial of Service (DDoS) attack that disrupted the internal network for two hours.
+The attack involved a flood of ICMP packets, which overwhelmed the network and caused a complete shutdown of services.

+As part of the incident management team, we quickly responded by blocking the ICMP packets, shutting down non-critical services, and restoring critical ones.
+An investigation revealed that the attack was possible due to an unconfigured firewall.
+To prevent future attacks, we implemented a new firewall rule, source IP verification, network monitoring, and an IDS/IPS system.

 ## Objective

 The objective of this project was to create a detailed incident report by analyzing a network incident using the NIST Cybersecurity Framework.
-The aim was to demonstrate a proactive approach to security, enhance communication with stakeholders, and improve the organization’s security practices.
+The goal was to demonstrate a proactive approach to security, enhance communication with stakeholders, and improve the organization’s security practices.

 ### Skills Learned